datastax/metric-collector-for-apache-cassandra/README.md

    It supports existing Apache Cassandra clusters and is a self contained drop in agent.

    * Built on [collectd](https://collectd.org), a popular, well-supported, open source metric collection agent.
-   With over 90 plugins, you can tailor the solution to collect metrics most important to you.
+   With over 90 plugins, you can tailor the solution to collect metrics most important to you and ship them to wherever you need.

    * Easily added to Cassandra nodes as a java agent, Apache Cassandra sends metrics and other structured events to collectd over a local unix socket.

    * Fast and efficient.
-It can track over 100k unique metric series per node series.
+It can track over 100k unique metric series per node (i.e. hundreds of tables).

    * Comes with extensive dashboards out of the box, built on [prometheus](http://prometheus.io) and [grafana](http://grafana.com).
      The Cassandra dashboards let you aggregate latency accurately across all nodes, dc or rack, down to an individual table.